 After enrolling, if a student becomes aware of a tuition benefit that reduces the student's financial liability, the student will need to notify the University by e-mail or in writing.
-Submit tuition benefit inquiries to the Financial Services Office at financialaid@ncu.edu.
+Submit tuition benefit inquiries to Student Financial Services at sts@ncu.edu.
 After a review and approval of the written request, Northcentral University will adjust the student's tuition rate.
 The postmark date or e-mail receipt date of final supporting documentation shall be the effective date of change.